thehungrycoder/2web2ui/docs/account-feature-flags.md

 This method is built on top of our [access control strategy](access-control.md) which you may like to read first.

 ## Show/Hide A Navigation Item / Route
 These steps let you deploy a whole route visible only to those account you choose.

-1. When adding your route to `routes`, use the `hasUiOption` condition to tie the item to an account UI option:
+1. When adding your route to `routes`, use the `isUiOptionSet` condition to tie the item to an account UI option:

     ```js
     const routes = [
       {
         path: '/my-new-route',
-        condition: hasUiOption('my-new-route'),
+        condition: isUiOptionSet('my-new-route', false),
         ...
       },
       ...
     ]
     ```

+    The `isUiOptionSet` condition accepts 2 arguments:
+     - account UI option name
+     - default value if the option is not set

+    You can use the default value to control whether your feature is on or off by default.

     (Remember to also add your route to `navItems` or `accountNavItems` to connect it to a menu 😉 )